The FTC is investigating whether ChatGPT harms consumers - The Boston Globe

 Advertisement

-Analysts have called OpenAI's ChatGPT the fastest-growing consumer app in history, and its early success set off an arms race among Silicon Valley companies to roll out competing chatbots.
-The company's chief executive, Sam Altman, has emerged as an influential figure in the debate over AI regulation, testifying on Capitol Hill, dining with lawmakers and meeting with President Biden and Vice President Harris.
+Analysts have called OpenAI’s ChatGPT the fastest-growing consumer app in history, and its early success set off an arms race among companies in Silicon Valley to roll out competing chatbots.
+The company’s chief executive, Sam Altman, has emerged as an influential figure in the debate over AI regulation, testifying on Capitol Hill, dining with lawmakers, and meeting with President Biden and Vice President Harris.

 Advertisement